-Chapter 6 Surveys, etc.
+Part 6 Surveys, etc.

 Section 17.
-The Minister for Economic and Business Affairs shall be the supreme administrative authority on questions relating to this Act, cf. however subsection 3, section 7 (2), section 8 and section 21 (3).
+The Minister for Business and Growth shall be the supreme administrative authority on questions relating to this act, cf. however subsection 3, section 7(2), section 8 and section 21(3).

 Subsection 2.
-The Danish Maritime Authority shall undertake the administration of this Act, cf. however section 7 (2), section 8 and section 20a and its duty is
+The Danish Maritime Authority shall undertake the administration of this act, cf. however section 7(2), section 8 and section 20a and its duty is

-- 1) to ensure that the Act and the rules, enforcement notices and prohibitions issued pursuant hereto are complied with, - 2) to approve the use of ships, including the permitted trade area and number of passengers and in this connection to issue the necessary certificates and other documentation, and - 3) to keep itself informed of the technical and social development within the framework of the Act and to contribute to improving ships and their equipment and operation as regards health, safety and the environment.
+- 1) to ensure that the act and the rules, enforcement notices and prohibitions issued pursuant hereto are complied with, - 2) to approve the use of ships, including the permitted trade area and number of passengers and in this connection to issue the necessary certificates and other documentation, and - 3) to keep itself informed of the technical and social development within the framework of the act and to contribute to improving ships and their equipment and operation as regards health, safety and the environment.

 Subsection 3.
-The Minister of Defence may lay down rules on safety and health for the ships mentioned in section 1 (1, second sentence).
+The Minister of Defence may lay down rules on safety and health for the ships mentioned in section 1(1), the second sentence.
 The Minister of Defence shall check that such regulations are complied with.

 Subsection 4.
-The Minister of Defence shall check navigation and buoyage systems and may, after consultation with the Minister for Economic and Business Affairs, lay down detailed rules in this area, including the application of such rules on foreign ships.
+The Minister for Business and Growth shall check navigation and buoyage systems and may lay down detailed rules in this area, including the application of such rules to foreign ships.

 Subsection 5.
-The Minister for Economic and Business Affairs may authorize the Danish Maritime Authority to exercise the powers assigned to the Minister for Economic and Business Affairs by this Act.
+The Minister for Business and Growth may authorize the Danish Maritime Authority to exercise the powers assigned to the Minister for Business and Growth by this act.

 Subsection 6.
-The Minister for Economic and Business Affairs may lay down rules on the promulgation of regulations issued in accordance with the Act and may establish that international adoptions within the application area of the Act shall be applicable irrespective of the fact that such regulations are not in the Danish language.
-Moreover, the Minister may establish that ships shall comply with regulations established by recognised classification societies, etc. irrespective of the fact that such regulations are not in the Danish language.
+The Minister may lay down rules on the promulgation of regulations issued in accordance with the act and may establish that international adoptions within the application area of the act shall be applicable irrespective of the fact that such regulations are not in the Danish or Greenland languages.
+Moreover, the Minister may establish that ships shall comply with regulations established by recognised classification societies, etc. irrespective of the fact that such regulations are not in the Danish or Greenland languages.